HomeSkincareSimple Skincare Routine for Dry Skin (Fix Dry, Flaky Skin Fast)

 Q. What is the best skincare routine for dry skin?

-A. A proper skincare routine for dry skin includes a gentle cleanser, hydrating toner, hyaluronic acid serum, rich moisturizer, and sunscreen in the morning.
+A. A simple skincare routine for dry skin includes a gentle cleanser, hydrating toner, hyaluronic acid serum, rich moisturizer, and sunscreen in the morning.
 At night, focus on deep hydration with serums, thicker creams, and facial oils.

 Q. How often should I exfoliate if I have dry skin?